Eschatologue/CM_wiki/docs/class/artificer/index.md

 #### Spellcasting Ability

-Intelligence is your spellcasting ability for your Artificer spells.
+:ability-int: **Intelligence** is your spellcasting ability for your Artificer spells.

 #### Tools Required